tilfinltd/aws-extend-switch-roles/README.md

 If you sign-in a base account, target roles of the other base accounts are excluded.

-The 'Show only matching roles' setting is for use with more sophisticated account structures where you're using AWS Organizations with multiple accounts along with AWS Federated Logins via something like ActiveDirectory or Google GSuite.
+The 'Show only matching roles' setting is for use with more sophisticated account structures where you're using AWS Organizations with multiple accounts along with AWS Federated Logins via something like Active Directory or Google GSuite.
 Common practice is to have a role in the master account that is allowed to assume a role of the same name in other member accounts.
 Checking this box means that if you're logged in to the 'Developer' role in the master account, only member accounts with a role_arn ending in 'role/Developer' will be shown.
 You won't see roles that your current role can't actually assume.

 ## Settings